OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 ## Using the demos

 Each of the demos needs an API key to access the OS Data Hub APIs.
+The only exception to this is the OS Downloads API.

 Register for API keys using the [OS Data Hub](https://osdatahub.os.uk/):
 - Sign up to the OS Data Hub, and create a project